carrieccc/carrieccc.github.io/content/authors/admin/_index.md

     date_start: 2022-04-01
     date_end: 2025-03-31
     summary: |
       Thesis on "Health Analytics to Estimate Latent Factors Using Causal Discovery".
 Supervised by [Prof. Qun Jin](https://w-rdb.waseda.jp/html/100000696_en.html).
+My doctoral program is supported by the Japan Science and Technology Agency Support for
+Pioneering Research Initiated by the Next Generation (SPRING).
 Presented papers at 2 IEEE conferences, and the contributions have published in 3 Lecture Notes in Computer Science and 2 journals.
     # button:
     #  text: 'Read Thesis'
     #  url: 'https://example.com'